 Troughs.
 This type of equipment is probably the simplest and there are many satisfactory types in use.
 Troughs are expensive equipment if they are not efficiently made of durable materials.
-It will be observed that two-inch material is recommended for the troughs in Figs. 16 and 17.
+It will be observed that two-inch material is recommended for the troughs in Figures 16 and 17.
 Notice also that the ends of each trough carry a two-inch reinforcement that is sawed to fit accurately the inside shape of the trough.
-This materially strengthens the trough by making it possible to drive the nails into the side pieces in two directions.
-With this end reinforcement, the trough will not leak so readily.
-The cross braces can obviously be fastened in different ways.
-One should, however, not cut into the side pieces of the trough.
+This materially strengthens the trough by making it possible to drive the nails into the side pieces in two direc-